run-ai/docs/docs/Administrator/Cluster-Setup/install-k8s.md

 sudo systemctl restart docker
 ```

-On Worker Nodes with Kubernetes, install NVIDIA Docker and make it the default docker runtime as described [here](../cluster-install/#step-13-install-nvidia-docker):
+On Worker Nodes with GPUs, install NVIDIA Docker and make it the default docker runtime as described [here](../cluster-install/#step-13-install-nvidia-docker):

 Install Kubernetes worker:
 ``` shell